-This course involves a comprehensive study of the principles of cost and managerial accounting.
-It emphasizes the use of cost data to provide relevant information to management for planning and controlling daily operations for decision making purposes, and covers such topics as direct and marginal costing, job costing budgeting, responsibility accounting, standard costing, variance analy sis and relevant cost analysis.
-(Prerequisite: ACC101)
+Managing Costs and Finances (S) 3 credits This course involves a comprehensive study of the principles of cost and managerial accounting.
+It emphasizes the use of cost data to provide relevant information to management for planning and It covers topics such as management information, cost recording, costing techniques, decision making and cash management.
+This course is equivalent to ACCA MA2.
+On the completion of this course, students can take the examination with the Association of Chartered Certified Accountants (ACCA) (Prerequisite: ACC120)

-ACC220 Introduction to Tax Accounting (S)
+Introduction to Tax Accounting (S) ACC220